Table of Contents

 Any supported DNS record type can be managed from the record editor, except system records.

-Access the record editor
+Locating the record editor

 To access the record editor from your dashboard, click on the records icon.